pifroggi/vs_colorfix/README.md

-# Color Fix functions for Vapoursynth
+# Color Fix functions for VapourSynth

 For example for transfering colors from one source to another, or fixing color shift from AI upscaling/restoration models.
 Also known as Color Transfer or Color Matching sometimes.
 Example fixing colors after upscaling a DVD: https://imgsli.com/MjM5NzM5/0/2